npalm/aws-auth/README.md

 # AWS secrets management for command line

-A set of bash/zsh function to handle your AWS secrets stored in a password store, supported stores pass, lastpass, and OSX Keychain.
+A set of bash/zsh function to handle your AWS secrets stored in a password store, supported stores pass, LastPass, and OSX Keychain.

 ## TL:TR
 Avoid storing secrets in a plain text file.
 Requires console password manager [pass](https://www.passwordstore.org/).
 OSX Keychain, or lastpass-cli